Azure/azure-kusto-microhack/README.md

 Select Review + create to review your cluster details.
 Then, select Create to provision the cluster.
 Provisioning typically takes about 10 minutes.
 Creating an ADX cluster takes in average 10-15 minutes.

 When the deployment is complete, select Go to resource.
-You will be redirected the ADX cluster resource page.
-On the top of Overview page, you can see the basic details of the cluster, like: the Subscription, the state (running) and the URI.
+You will be redirected to the ADX cluster resource page.
+On the top of the Overview page, you can see the basic details of the cluster, like: the Subscription, the state (running) and the URI.

 ##### Task 2: Create a Database
 - You're now ready for the second step in the process: database creation.